-If you’re considering antidepressants as a treatment option, make sure you carefully consider all of your treatment options.
-The following questions may help you make your decision.
+If you’re considering antidepressants as a treatment option, the following questions may help you make your decision.

 Questions to ask yourself and a mental health professional

-- Is my depression severe enough to justify drug treatment?
+- Is my depression adversely affecting my life enough to require drug treatment?

 - Is medication the best option for treating my depression?